Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 .Genetic (comparison between different age groups).

-.Comparative (between norm and pathology).
+.Comparative (between normal and pathological).

 Classification B.G.
 Ananyeva (1977)

-Organizational Methods:
+Organizational methods:

 Empirical methods: